SherG/s2/blog/coronavirus-business.md

 If you sell B2B or B2G (business to government) on 30-, 60-, or 90-day terms, you can sell your invoices for immediate cash.
 This process is called <a href="https://www.spearfishcap.com/services/invoice-factoring/" target="blank">invoice factoring</a> and it doesn't add any debt to your business.

-My other business, <a href="https://www.spearfishcap.com/" target="blank">Spearfish</a>, provides invoice factoring services for businesses earning a minimum of roughly $20k in average monthly revenue.
+My other business, <a href="https://www.spearfishcap.com/" target="blank">Spearfish</a> provides such solutions for businesses earning a minimum of roughly $25k in average monthly revenue.

 ##### Non-Recourse Factoring

-We only provide non-recourse factoring: this means that credit risk insurance is added to your factoring account so that if your customer/vendor goes bankrupt within the factoring period you are not on the hook for the cash that was advanced to you.
+Opt for non-recourse factoring: this means that credit risk insurance is added to your factoring account so that if your customer/vendor goes bankrupt within the factoring period you are not on the hook for the cash that was advanced to you.

-The credit risk insurance is obtained by our financial partner, who leverages their excellent credit rating to get the coverage at negligble cost.
 Protecting yourself with this type of insurance is smart move in periods before or during a recession.

-If you'd like to get set up with invoice factoring, <a href="https://calendly.com/spearfish/consultation?month=2020-03" target="blank">book a phone meeting</a> with me here.
+If you'd like to learn more about debt-free business financing options, feel free to <a href="https://calendly.com/spearfish/consultation?month=2020-03" target="blank">book a phone meeting</a> with one our our staff.

 ### Supply Chain Financing: Get Paid Upfront For Large, Emergency Orders

 If you get a bump in orders due to higher demand (e.g., medical supplies, federal government orders) invoice factoring and supply chain financing can enable you to get paid in advance so that you can purchase the materials you need to fulfill those orders.

-<a href="https://calendly.com/spearfish/consultation?month=2020-03" target="blank">Contact me</a> for more information.

 ## Look for E-Commerce Opportunities and Shift In-Person Events Online